EVA Air's Blueprint for Net Zero Emissions

 Aviation Operations and Infrastructure Enhancement

-• Cooperate with government, airline associations, aviation industry, and fuel suppliers to build SAF production capacity in Taiwan.
+- Cooperating with government, airline associations, other airlines, and fuel suppliers to build SAF production capacity in Taiwan.

 EVA Air’s Sustainability Committee, established under the Board of Directors, serves as the highest governing body for nature and climate-related risks.
 The committee’s members are the Company’s directors, and the Chairman of the Board serves as the convener, with the Corporate Sustainability Committee serving as the executive committee.
 The Sustainability Committee has further formed an Environmental Action Team (the Environmental Committee), to take charge of assessing nature/climate-related risks and opportunities, and coordinating formulation and implementation of the Company’s policy, management, and action plans on nature-related, environmental and energy issues.
 The Environmental Committee is divided into three task forces for different duties: Sustainable Aviation Fuel; Environment and Energy; and Carbon Credit.
 These task forces’ permanent members are the department/division heads.
 The Corporate Sustainability Committee convenes each quarter to evaluate performance in nature and climate-related issues, thus ensuring the effectiveness of the Company’s management and policies.
 Progress on action plans is also annually reported to the Board of Directors and the Sustainability Committee, to mitigate climate change and negative impacts on nature.
 Through our management systems, EVA Air has maintained an excellent record: Zero violations of environmental laws or regulations for the past five years.